zpl-c/librg/README.md

     // ...
 ```

-Now on the server side, you pretty much do the same, it is very similar to what we did for entity update with only difference, is `LIBRG_CLIENT_STREAMER_UPDATE` event id.
+Now on the server side, you pretty much do the same, it is very similar to what we did for entity update, with only difference being that we use `LIBRG_CLIENT_STREAMER_UPDATE` event id.

 #### Additional